HackBulgaria/Programming101-2/week3/1-HackBulgaria-API/README.md

 Our task is to make a console application that uses this information.
 To match students in our classroom in __random__ teams.

+To get informations for a remote host we are going to use: http://docs.python-requests.org/en/latest/

 ## 1. List all courses:

 Using the information from the API, list all the courses that are available now.